notnil/fenify-3D/README.md

 ### Loss Function

-Initial attempts to train a model using a standard class prediction per square failed because of the steep learning curve of matching visual features to exact board position.
-In order to smooth out the learning gradient, piece sets were added to give the model "partial credit".
-For example if the model predicts a white queen with 100% confidence instead of a white king with the Full piece set, it would experience the full loss.
-With the Binary and Colors piece sets, it would experience no loss indicating a correct response.
+The initial training approach, which involved predicting the class of each square directly, proved challenging due to the complexity of mapping visual features to precise board positions.
+To address this, the model was adapted to include various piece sets, allowing it to earn "partial credit" for near-accurate predictions.
+For instance, if the model confidently predicted a white queen instead of a white king in the Full piece set, it would incur full loss.
+However, with the Binary and Colors piece sets, this prediction would not count as an error since the color match was correct.

-Training eventually converged using the Binary, Colors, ColorBlind, and Full piece sets.
-Ultimately the correct class is needed, but by creating a smoother learning gradient the model latched on to import features by solving easier versions of the board prediction problem.
+The training process eventually achieved convergence by employing a combination of Binary, Colors, ColorBlind, and Full piece sets.
+This multi-tiered approach enabled the model to gradually recognize crucial features by first excelling at simpler versions of the prediction task, thereby creating a more manageable learning gradient and facilitating the capture of essential characteristics for the more complex Full piece set classification.

 | Piece Set                | Descriptor |